CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 `search_filter` can be set if the interface should include a search filter widget for the field.
 I-analyzer includes date filters, multiplechoice filters (used for keyword data), range filters, and boolean filters.
 See [filters.py](../backend/addcorpus/filters.py).

 `visualizations` optionally specifies a list of visualisations that apply for the field.
 Generally speaking, this is based on the type of data.
 Date fields can use `['timeline']`.
 Use `['histogram']` for keyword fields, as well as boolean/numeric fields that may be considered categorical or ordinal.
-For text fields, you can use `['wordcloud', 'ngram']` for text fields.
-If the corpus has word embeddings and they are trained on a field, add `'related_words'` to that field's visualisations.
+For text fields, you can use `['wordcloud', 'ngram']`.
+If the corpus has word embeddings and they are trained on a field, add `'relatedwords'` to that field's visualisations.

-In the case of the `'histogram'` visualisation, you can also specify `visualisation_sort`, which determines how to sort the x-axis of the graph.
+If the field includes the `'histogram'` visualisation, you can also specify `visualisation_sort`, which determines how to sort the x-axis of the graph.
 Default is `'value'`, where categories are sorted based on the y-axis value (i.e., frequency).
 You may specify that they should be sorted on `'key'`, so that categories are sorted alphabetically (for keywords) or small-to-large (for numbers).

 `search_field_core` determines if a field is listed by default when selecting specific fields to search in.
 If it is not set to `True`, the user would have to click on "show all fields" to see it.